House Republicans select Steve Scalise as nominee for next speaker

 Scalise defeated Judiciary Committee chair Jim Jordan, a conservative firebrand, in the race for the gavel by a vote of 113 to 99, according to Rep. Darrell Issa of California.
 House Republicans met behind closed doors to choose their nominee.

-Scalise will still need to secure 217 votes from the full House in order to take the helm of the lower chamber.
+Scalise will still need to secure 217 votes from the full House in order to take the helm of the lower chamber, and Republicans who voted for Jordan to become the nominee are under no obligation to vote for Scalise.
 GOP members said they plan to hold a vote on the House floor on Wednesday afternoon.

 McCarthy was removed in an historic vote last week, setting up the head-to-head battle between Scalise and Jordan for the gavel.
 The House has been at a standstill since the unprecedented vote that left the speaker post vacant, though the attacks in Israel have lent urgency to filling the role.